MicrosoftDataAndAnalytics/DataScienceEssentials/Exploring-and-Visualizing-Data/README.md

 ## Code

-The code for Lab1 are in the following files:
+The code for Lab 4 are in the following files:

 - ExploreAutos.R
 - ExploreAutos.py